How do I write an elevator pitch?

 The first scenario we will walk through will be if you do not have a product yet.
 Whether it is a website or a mobile app, you are still in the ideation or planning phase and have not yet built anything.
 Maybe you have started development but just aren’t finished with your first version.
 Whichever it is, we'll get into why this question is or isn’t relevant and why you should or shouldn't care about it if you do not have a product.

 Having a solid elevator pitch ready pre-product will be a huge asset for your company.
-At this stage, you are probably looking for early investors or at least networking with other professionals in the space to ask for advice or drum up excitement for your company.
+At this stage, you are probably looking for early investors -- sharing your digital business card and networking with other professionals in the space can create opportunities to ask for advice or drum up excitement for your company.
 The elevator pitch is a way to succinctly convey what you are doing and why you are doing it.
 You never know when an opportunity might arise so you want to be prepared.

 Live Product: 10/10